-All the settings are self explanatory.
-You will notice the greater level of control as you fine tune each setting.
+All the settings are self-explanatory.
+You will notice the greater level of control as you fine-tune each setting.
 For example, the “Admin Permissions’ option allows you to restrict access to individual features like posts, categories, tags, media, plugins, etc. based on the user role.

 There is another plugin to make your WordPress website private.
 It’s called ‘My Private Site’.
-It is also useful plugin with more than 20,000 active installations.
+It is also a useful plugin with more than 20,000 active installations.
 You can also check it out.
 It is available for free.

 C) Use a Membership Plugin to Make Your WordPress Website Private

 Membership plugins are a great way to protect your website content, restrict access, manage users and have far user management compared to a simple private content plugin.